dmsc/fastbasic/manual.md

 the program by pressing `CONTROL` and
 `R`.

-If you correctly typed your program, the computer will ask you for your name, type anything you want and press
+If there are no errors with your program, the computer will ask you for a filenam.
-`RETURN`
+Type an 8 character filename, with or without a file extension, and press `RETURN`.

-After this, the IDE waits for any key press to return to the editor, so you have a chance to see all your program output.
+After this, the IDE waits for any key press to return to the editor, so you have a chance to see your program's code.

-If you made a mistake in the program, instead of running the cursor will be moved to the line and column of the error so you can correct it and retry.
+If you made a mistake typing in the program code, instead of the program running, the cursor will move to the line and column of the error so you can correct it and retry.

-Remember to save often, pressing the
+Remember to save often by pressing the
-`CONTROL` and `S` keys, you need to supply a filename.
-Type the name, and press `ENTER` to save.
+`CONTROL` and `S` keys and entering a filename.
+Type the name and press `ENTER` to save.
 As with any prompt, you can press `ESC` to cancel the save operation.
 Use the